omrijsharon/torchogonal/README.md

 ## What does this repo acctually do?
 - It purly makes your model weights 'w' tensor orthogonal (w.t()@w = eye).
 This preserves the norm of the input tensor.
-Since the eigen-value of an orthogonal matrix is with norm 1- gradients can easily seep even through a very deep network.
+Since the eigen-value of an orthogonal matrix is with norm equal to 1- gradients can easily seep even through a very deep network.
 - Using SVD (**NOT** using QR Decomposition with Gram-Schmidt, that causes many issues).
 This ensures that even non-square matrices (MxN) will be orthogonalize, and also that the orthogonalization will be as close as possible to the current weights.